MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 Azure Architecture Framework focuses on improvement across five pillars of system design:

-- **Scalability**: Scaling the common platform assets to handle increased load
+- **Scalability:** Scaling the common platform assets to handle increased load
-- **Availability**: Reducing business interruptions by improving uptime potential
+- **Availability:** Reducing business interruptions by improving uptime potential
-- **Resiliency**: Improving recovery times to reduce the duration of interruptions
+- **Resiliency:** Improving recovery times to reduce the duration of interruptions
-- **Security**: Protecting applications and data from external threats
+- **Security:** Protecting applications and data from external threats
-- **Management**: Operational processes specific to those common platform assets
+- **Management:** Operational processes specific to those common platform assets

 Technical debt and architectural flaws cause most business interruptions.
 For existing deployments, you can view system-design improvements as payments against existing technical debt.
 For new deployments, you can view those improvements as avoidance of technical debt.